ligomezm/IntoTheForestVideoGame/README.md

 himself from the soldier attacks and at the same time he has to collect a specific amount of firewood during the day to make a campfire that will keep him warm and alive at night, this is the only way to regain his freedom.

 Link to play -> https://ligomezm.itch.io/into-the-forest
+(To finish the game collect 15 pieces of firewood and go inside the house.)

 Developers: